sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## Backgroud

 Data transform is an important part in an end-to-end machine learning pipeline.
-It processes the raw data using operations such as standardization, bucketization and so on.
-The target is to make sure the data is in the right format and ready for the model training and inference.
+It processes the raw data using operations such as [standardization, normalization](https://en.wikipedia.org/wiki/Feature_scaling), [bucketization](https://en.wikipedia.org/wiki/Data_binning) and so on.
+The target is to make sure the data is in the right format and ready for both model training and inference.
 Data transform contains two key parts: analyzer and transformer.
 Analyzer scans the entire data set and calculates the statistical values such as mean, min, variance and so on.
 Transformer combines the statistical value and the transform function to construct the concrete transform logic.
 And then it transforms the data records one by one.
 The transform logic should be consistent between training and inference.
 ![transform_training_inference](../images/transform_training_inference.png)

 [SQLFlow](https://github.com/sql-machine-learning/sqlflow) is a bridge that connects a SQL engine and machine learning toolkits.
 It extends the SQL syntax to define a machine learning pipeline.
 Naturally SQLFlow should be able to describe the data transform process.
 In this doc, we are focusing on how to do data transform using SQLFlow.

 ## Challenge

-* In some systems, users implement the transform code separately for both training and serving, it may bring the training/serving skew.
+* In some ML systems, users implement the transform code separately for both training and serving.
+It may bring the training/serving skew.
 Consistency between training and serving is the key point of data transform.
 Users write the transform code only once.
 And then the same logic can run in batch mode for training and in real time mode for serving.
 * The transform logic is incomplete when users develop the pipeline.
 The statistical value calculated from the entire dataset at runtime is necessary to make the transform logic concrete.
+* The transform logic is very flexible.
+How do we design a SQL extended syntax to fully express the logic elegantly?

 ## Related Work

 ### TensorFlow Transform

 [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) is the open source solution for data transform in [TensorFlow Extended](https://www.tensorflow.org/tfx/guide).
 Users need write a python function `preprocess_fn` to define the preprocess logic.
 The preprocessing function contains two group of API calls: TensorFlow Transform Analyzers and TensorFlow Ops.
 Analyzer will do the statistical work on the training dataset once and convert to constant tensors.
 And then the statistical value and TensorFlow Ops will make the concrete transform logic as a TensorFlow graph to convert the record one by one.
 The graph will be used for both training and serving.
 Let's take [normalizing(min-max normalization)](https://en.wikipedia.org/wiki/Feature_scaling) the column value `capital_gain` in [census income dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income) for example.
-The following is the `preprocess_fn` function with TensorFlow Transform:
+The following is the `preprocess_fn` definition with TensorFlow Transform:

 ```python
 import tensorflow_transform as tft